 The Victorian Government has announced its $46.5 million Towards Future Industries: Victoria's Automotive Transition Plan, to assist workers affected by the closure of the major car manufacturing in Victoria to find new jobs.

 The Sector Development and Programs division is responsible for employment programs.
-It is part of the Economic Development, Employment and Innovation group within the department.
+It is part of the Employment, Investment and Trade group within the department.